PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 16:32:59
+Last updated: 2024-04-02 16:34:32
-Random Quote: Always tell the truth.
-That way, you don't have to remember what you said. - Mark Twain
+Random Quote: The only journey is the one within. - Rainer Maria Rilke